Rostyk27/grid/README.md

 ## Installation

-Just take this piece of <a href="https://raw.githubusercontent.com/Rostyk27/grid/master/grid.css" target="_blank">CSS</a> and have fun building your awesome websites.
+Just take this piece of [CSS](https://raw.githubusercontent.com/Rostyk27/grid/master/grid.css) and have fun building your awesome websites.

 ## Demo

-You can visit the <a href="http://grid.codee.pro/" target="_blank">demo</a> page to see how simple and flexible this grid is.
+You can visit the [demo](http://grid.codee.pro/) page to see how simple and flexible this grid is.

 Demo reflects each step of usage described below.